 - Political theory, Political philosophy, Marxism, Critical theory, Resistance, Contentious politics, Political affect, Radical democracy, Civil disobedience

-My research centres on the politics of resistance and disobedience.
-I am interested in the philosophy of praxis, the status of critical theory, and debates within Marxist thought.
-In particular, I am researching the relationship between critical theory and practices of resistance; the role and responsibility of intellectuals vis-à-vis the politics of resistance; the relationship between resistance and social transformation; and developing critiques of liberal civil disobedience and "everyday resistance".
+My research centres on the politics of emancipation and resistance.
+I am interested in the philosophy of praxis, the status of critical theory today, and debates within Marxist thought.
+In particular, I am researching the relationship between reason, affect, and emancipation; critical theory and practices of resistance; the role and responsibility of intellectuals vis-à-vis the politics of resistance; and developing critiques of liberal civil disobedience and "everyday resistance".
 I have a secondary interest in methodology, particularly critiques of moralist, legalist, idealist, and individualist approaches to political theory.

 Dr Mathias Thaler (Politics & IR)

 PhD Politics and International Relations, University of Edinburgh (2016-), ESRC funded

 Postgraduate Certificate in Academic Practice (Higher Education) (PgCAP), University of Edinburgh (2020)

 Visiting Research Fellow, Peace Research Institute Oslo (PRIO) (2019)

 Visiting Graduate Student, Government Department, Cornell University (2018)

 MSc in Politics (by Research) (Distinction), University of Edinburgh (2016), ESRC funded